lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

           and the fainter object symbols appearing
           blue, purple, or even black.

+   **Figure 27:** Same as Figure 26, but using the "Rainbow" color palette for the auxiliary axis (color bar).

+**4.5.**  Test out the interactive functionality of the 3D cube plot.
-**4.5.**  Finally, TOPCAT *is* interactive.
-If you haven't done so already, use your mouse to "click-and-drag" a point in the plot window to rotate the plot to a different configuration; e.g.:
+If not already done so, use the mouse to "click-and-drag" a point in the plot window to rotate the plot to a different configuration.
+Note that, as with the 2D plots, the 3D cube plot can be zoomed in or out using the mouse or a scroll wheel.

 .. figure:: /_static/TOPCAT_CMD_tutorial_30.png
     :name: TOPCAT_CMD_tutorial_30